StevenGerry/Servlet-Sensing-Data-Platform/README.md

 2.Saving the data in the SqlServer.  --Finished

-3.Show in the webpage as tables and graphics.
+3.Show in the webpage as tables and graphics.  --Finished

 ## TEST WEBSITE
 http://bus.hwhhome.net:8080/platform/index.html